 *Prices include GST.

-If you request copies from our Public Search Room or online, we will fill your order within 20 working days after we receive payment subject to the conditions of copying.
+If you request copies from our Reading Room or online, we will fill your order within 20 working days after we receive payment subject to the conditions of copying.

-Personal cameras are allowed in the Search Room and you may use your phone camera.
+Personal devices including phones are allowed in the Reading Room.
 However, no flash photography, scanning equipment, tripods or camcorders are allowed.

-Self-service reader printers are available in the Public Search Room.
+Self-service reader printers are available in the Reading Room.
 The machines are free to access and use.

 Please specify when requesting copies of documents whether a certified copy is required.
 Please allow for extra time for the provision of a certified copy, as the document will need to be sighted and certified by a Reference Archivist.

 Government (Crown) copyright exists in perpetuity for non-published materials such as correspondence and registers.
 Copyright clearance must be obtained before reproducing or disseminating this material in any format; copyright clearance is not required for private research or study.

 Researchers seeking permission to reproduce material in copyright must contact the appropriate responsible agency.
-The responsible agency is identified as the 'Agency Now Responsible' in the Item Details for the record on ArchivesSearch.
+The responsible agency is identified as the Related Agency: Controlled By under Relationships for the record on ArchivesSearch.
 Call 13 QGOV (13 74 68) for the contact details of the responsible agency.